Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 ### Configuring results and criteria

-We need to add all customer-related parameters from our `customer info` structure to the output of the `read list` operation, so that the lookup screen could return their values to the invoking screen for the selected record.
+We need to add all customer-related parameters from our `customer info` structure to the output of the `read list` operation so that the lookup screen could return their values to the invoking screen for the selected record.

 As for the criteria, we'll just allow filtering by the same parameters using operators, as follows.